-In Homer's Odyssey, Circe fed magical herbs to the ship's crew of the hero Odysseus, turning the men into wild pigs.
+Circe is a figure from ancient Greek legend.
+In Homer's Odyssey, she fed magical herbs to the ship's crew of the hero Odysseus, turning the men into wild pigs.
 She tried to seduce Odysseus himself, but he first insisted that she turn his crew back into men.

 From The Aeneid by Virgil:

 Now near the shelves of Circe's shores they run,

 (Circe the rich, the daughter of the Sun,)

 A dang'rous coast: the goddess wastes her days

 In joyous songs; the rocks resound her lays:

 In spinning, or the loom, she spends the night,

 From hence were heard, rebellowing to the main,